epiverse-trace/serofoi/README.md

 #### Model 3.
 Time-varying Force-of-Infection (fast epidemic model)

-For the *fast* *epidemic model,* a larger number of iterations is required for achieving convergence, compared to the previous ones.
+For the *fast* *epidemic model,* a larger number of iterations is required for achieving convergence, compared to the previous models.

 ``` r
 model_3 <- run_model(model_data = data_test,